Drone-Home/OpenCV/Face-Detection_Pre-Alpha/README.md

 Then run the face_recognize.py file, and it should work as intended and will be able to differentiate between different people.

+Press the esc key in order to stop the program.
+Otherwise, if you close the window, a new window will pop up and the program will continue to run until you press the esc key.